Pi Coding Agent: The Minimal, Extensible AI Agent Stack for Serious Developers

 - Conversation history (the bulk of the context)

-The user controls the majority of the context budget through AGENTS.md.
-This is the opposite of Claude Code's approach, where the harness controls most of the context and the user gets whatever is left.
+You control the majority of the context budget through AGENTS.md.
+That is Claude Code inverted: there, the harness controls most of the context and you get whatever is left.

 Skills: The agentskills.io Standard